sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 ```

 Notice, again, the use of the `{{$dist->name}}` in our template.
 As for how the
-rest of the code works, we encourage you to take a look at the
+rest of the code works, take a look at the `App::Cmd::Simple` documentation.
-`App::Cmd::Simple` documentation.

 ## Set Up Your Work Area with the `new` Command and the `-p` Argument

 It's time to see if you accurately followed instructions.
 Let's try to generate
 a new work area with our blueprint.
-Jump to a new empty directory and issue the
+Jump to the directory `~/dzil_tutorial`
-following command:
+directory and issue the following command:

 `dzil new sayhi -p command`